profsmith89/ctps/_sources/chap06.md

 The script creates the first image using the syntax for Python's conditional-assignment statement (line 16).
 The statement might look intimidating at first, but you'll get it if you take the statement a piece at a time: `pixels[i,j]` is set to the value `0` if the condition is `True`; otherwise it is set to `255`.
 The condition in the statement is `i < 25`, but it could be anything that evaluates to `True` or `False`.

 After saving this initial image `im`, the script then creates an entirely-black `filtered` image of the same size as `im`.
 The interesting work is in the body of the second nested for-loops, which you can think about as computation that uses a sliding window with 9 panes of glass organized as 3 rows of 3 columns.
-The script centers this 3x3 window over a `[i,j]` pixel in `im` and uses the values of the window's pixels to compute the color of the `[i,j]` pixel in `filtered`.[^fn13]
+The script centers this 3x3 window over a `[i,j]` pixel in `im` and uses the values of the window's pixels to compute the color of the `[i,j]` pixel in `filtered`.[^fn14]

-{numref}`Figure %s<c06_fig4_ref>` illustrates the work of this second pair of nested for-loops.
+{numref}`Figure %s<c06_fig4_ref>` illustrates the work of this second pair of nested for-loops (lines 27-28).
 The `pixels` image in the figure is like our script's `im` image except that we switch from black to white after three columns (not 25).
 The `fpixels` image is the result of the `fpixels` computation on lines 29-33 for each `[i,j]` pixel.
 I've drawn the 3x3 sliding window over a pixel `[i,j]` and shown the computation that takes place.
-This particular computation produces a value of -765, which is saturated to `0` (black).[^fn14]
+This particular computation produces a value of -765, which is saturated to `0` (black).[^fn15]

 ```{figure} images/c06_fig4.png
 :name: c06_fig4_ref